Date

 10:30 – 11:30

-Discussion 2: Setting the Technology Milestones – Prioritising your bank’s strategy roadmaps to breakthroughs as they happen
+Workshop 2: Setting the Technology Milestones – Prioritising your bank’s strategy roadmaps to breakthroughs as they happen

 With rapid breakthroughs in generative AI, robotics and quantum computing, banks must develop clear strategic roadmaps to stay ahead.
 This session helps leaders identify priorities, sequence initiatives and allocate resources for both immediate wins and long-term transformation.